 Why We Like This Place

 For those who consider eating well-prepared food and drinking fine wine to be just this side of a religious experience, Sonoma County must seem like the Promised Land.
 A year-round cornucopia of fresh produce is available even in the most remote corners of this fertile region, contributing to an abundance of award-winning restaurants and wineries.
-One of the most intriguing of these is Ramekins, a combination home-cooking school, bed and breakfast, and convivial event facility.
+One of the most intriguing of these is Ramekins, a combination home-cooking school, inn, and convivial event facility.

 Located just a few blocks from Sonoma’s historic town square, Ramekins’ architecture reflects the area’s Spanish heritage with its tile roof, rammed-earth walls and second-story balcony.
 Its interior, however, reflects an altogether different heritage: one based on the culinary arts.
 Unless you’ve recently consumed a substantial meal, your thoughts will gravitate to food as soon as you pull open the fork-and-spoon-handled doors.
 Paintings line the walls, some of luscious fruits and vegetables, some of people engaged in a multitude of food-related pursuits.
 The day we visited, the irresistible fragrance of baking bread perfumed the entire building!